-At the date of this report, the Board of the Company comprises Richard Davidson (Chairman), Ekaterina (Katya) Thomson and Hugh van Cutsem.
+At the date of this report, the Board of the Company comprises Richard Davidson (Chairman), Lucy Costa Duarte, Ian Henderson, Ekaterina (Katya) Thomson and Hugh van Cutsem.
 All of these Directors are independent non-executive Directors.

-All of the current Directors served throughout the year and up to the signing of this report, and they will stand for re-election at the forthcoming Annual General Meeting.
+Richard Davidson, Katya Thomson and Hugh van Cutsem served throughout the year, and Lucy Costa Duarte and Ian Henderson since their appointment date, and up to the signing of this report.
+All Directors will stand for election or re-election respectively at the forthcoming Annual General Meeting.